julienmartinelli/academic-webpage/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Julien Martinelli

 # Username (this should match the folder name)
-authors:
+authors: julienmartinelli
 - admin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: PhD candidate

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Inria
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: later

 interests:
 - Artificial Intelligence